ZachSaucier/click-based-rotation/README.md

 ClickBasedRotation
 ==================

-Rotate an element depending on the click location
+Rotate an element depending on the click location.
+Works without jQuery!
+Yay!

 ## Usage
  - Include the `cbrotation.js` or `cbrotation.min.js` file (usually at the bottom of the `body`)